xingstar97/Harvard_CS109/cs109a_hw7_web.md

     The most likely class is 1: normal.
     Always predicting that class gets a training set accuracy of 70.09%.

-**your answer here**

-This is a very high baseline accuracy, because the dataset is very imbalanced.

 **1.6** Make a decision function to separate these samples using no library functions; just write out your logic by hand.
 Your manual classifier doesn't need to be well-tuned (we'll be exploring algorithms to do that!); it only needs to (1) predict each class at least once, and (2) achieve an accuracy at least 10% greater accurate than predicting the most likely class.
 Use the `overlay_decision_boundaries` function provided above to overlay the decision boundaries of your function on the training set.
 (Note that the function modifies an existing plot, so call it after plotting your points.)